prebid/prebid.github.io/dev-docs/modules/categoryTranslation.md

 ## How to use the module:

 1. A Prebid.js package is built that contains this module and the Ad server module.
 Prebid supports [FreeWheel](/dev-docs/modules/freewheel.html) ad server module.
-2. The inclusion of this module and long form ad server module causes Prebid to download a mapping file to local storage.
+2. The inclusion of this module and long-form ad server module causes Prebid to download a mapping file to local storage.
 The user also has the option to provide their own mapping file.
 3. At runtime, brand category translation happens as needed.